 Order items and totals

-↑ Back to topThe Order Items panel displays the product items, shipping details, and order cost summary.
-This section is divided into three parts:
+↑ Back to topThe Order Items panel is divided into three sections:

 - Each product item row lists: